opencobra/MASSef/README.md

 # MASSef

-*This branch contains the code used in Marta's thesis (not yet merged with master)*

 This repository contains all the code to build enzyme-level kinetic models following the eMASS approach (soon to be published).

 To use this package you need: